Align

 While I compared the competitors, I noticed that majority of them did not indicate duration and start date.
 This is because majority of these competitors organise events that are ongoing such as attractions.
 As majority of my use cases tend to be ad-hoc and occur occasionally, I have decided to include a start date and duration in my events listing.

-I especially enjoyed how the two competitors include images for their event/workshop, a common CTA to click on tickets, the location and ratings and a huge space for users to write how ever they want in 'the about' section such as things to bring, cancellation policy…etc etc. I love how Airbnb included a top sticky so users can easily access the different sections of the event details by simply selecting on each tab of the top sticky, this was something that Eventbrite did not have making it difficult to navigate to specific information of 'the about' section.
+I especially enjoyed how the two competitors include images for their event/workshop, a common CTA to click on tickets, the location, ratings and a huge space for users to write how ever they want in 'the about' section such as things to bring, cancellation policy…etc etc. I love how Airbnb included a top sticky so users can easily access the different sections of the event details by simply selecting on each tab of the top sticky.
+This was something that Eventbrite did not have, making it difficult to navigate to specific information of 'the about' section.

 1. Empathising with Users

-Empathising with our users is a crucial step in our UX process.
-This is so that we know what our customers want, the problems they face when using such similar websites and the main urgent thing that they would like solve from the end customers point of view.
+Empathising with our users is a crucial step in my UX process.
+This is so that I know what our customers want, the problems they face when using such similar websites and the main urgent thing that they would like solve from the end customers point of view.

 To achieve this, I had to find a suitable group of people to conduct interviews with, likely those who often attend events, workshops, classes and gather qualitative responses from them to understand their needs and pain points.

-From the interviews that I conducted among 6 end-users, I created an affinity diagram to synthesise the data collected into user's important needs, their pain-points in using other fitness websites and what brings a meaningful experience to them.
+From the interviews that I conducted among 6 end-users, I created an affinity diagram to synthesise the data and categorise them by users’ needs, their pain-points in using other fitness websites and what brings a meaningful experience to them.

 1. Designing for Users

-Once I understood the user flow, I crafted out the IA of each screen to finalise the content, all the while ensuring my stakeholders are aware and approve the content.
+Once I understood the user flow, I crafted out the information architecture (IA) of each screen to finalise the content, all the while ensuring my stakeholders are aware and approve the content.
 I came up with the low fidelity wireframe and used the components from the Design System to design the features requested while ensuring consistency in our design standards throughout the software.

-As a UX designer, I also ensured that all the dependencies of the user flow are met and the negative flow for each module is also accomodated for.
+As a UX designer, I also ensured that all the dependencies of every user flow is met and the negative flow for each module is also accommodated for.

 Working with the Design System

 I would like to showcase the fundamentals from our component library in our design system to reuse across all screens in the same userflow.
-This is where we reuse the similar components for the font, buttons, textfield, toast, status chips and empty state.
+This is where I reused similar components for fonts, buttons, textfield, toast, status chips and empty state.

 1. User Testing

-Our user testing is conducted throughout the prototyping phase.
-This is important to us as we put our users' needs first.
-We want to ensure that users' needs and problems are met and our end-users are satisfied with our product.
+I conducted my user testing throughout the prototyping phase.
+This is important to me as I put users' needs first.
+I wanted to ensure that users' needs and problems are met and our end-users are satisfied with our product.

 For simplicity sake, I will only showcase the usability testing conducted on the customer portal as there are a lot to cover on the business portal.